Oasis Design logo

 Each presentation is custom-adapted to the audience, event, and location.
 Ideally, we survey early registrants by email for their interests and background and adjust the content and approach accordingly.

-The topics list below shows the range of content, while the past presentations list shows the some of the ways it's been packaged in.
+The topics list below shows the range of content, while the past presentations list shows the some of the ways it's been presented.

 All presentations get their own web page posted in advance of the event.
 From this, participants can get a complete description find links to preparatory and follow-up reading, download handouts, registration, directions, etc. (Examples: Understanding water class, Xeriscape Conference lecture and workshop).